 By improving storage performance, Virtucache was able to improve the performance of Jenkins based Continuous Integration process, which in turn resulted in quicker build-test cycles.

-Objectivity develops object database to store and analyze large amounts of geo-spatial image data.
+Objectivity develops an object database to store and analyze large amounts of geospatial image data.
 They had recently moved to a Jenkins based CI process.

-As a result of increased build frequency and larger number of jobs running simultaneously, such continuous build process is storage IO intensive, especially on writes.
-Also the problem of solving high write latencies is harder than read latency issues even with higher speed SAN and storage appliance.
+As a result of increased build frequency and a larger number of jobs running simultaneously, such a continuous build process is storage IO intensive, especially on writes.
+Also, the problem of solving high write latencies is harder than read latency issues even with higher speed SAN and storage appliance.

 As Objectivity started to experience poor performance, they looked at two options, one was to upgrade to an All-Flash array (AFA) and a second option was to move their datastores to host based SSDs.
-An AFA with a SAN upgrade was cost prohibitive.
+A PetaByte scale all-flash array was cost-prohibitive.
 So then they decided to use host based SSDs for configuration, build records, and artifact storage.
-However that led to reduced manageability, because VMware vmotion and high availability were now not possible, and as a result host failure would result in data loss.
+However that led to reduced manageability because VMware vmotion and high availability were now not possible, and as a result host failure would result in data loss.

-VirtuCache was deployed with 1.2TB of in-host write optimized Intel S3710 SSDs in each host.
+VirtuCache was deployed with three 1.2TB write optimized Intel S3710 SSDs in RAID0 config, in each host.
 VirtuCache then cached both reads and writes to this local in-host SSD from Objectivity’s back-end HP 3Par appliance.
 VirtuCache caches writes by writing to the local SSD first and then syncing the local writes to the backend SAN over time.
 To protect against data loss if the local host were to fail, VirtuCache mirrors writes to another SSD in another host.
 This caching policy within VirtuCache is called “Write-Back Policy with One Replica”.

 Considering that the continuous build and test process is write intensive, and especially at Objectivity, where large volumes of geo-spatial image data had to be quickly imported and analyzed, this was a difficult problem to solve even for all-flash arrays.

-With VirtuCache, caching reads and writes to local in-host SSDs, Objectivity was now able to process over 500MBps throughput per host and yet achieve sub 10ms latencies at the VM level for their Jenkins based VMs.
+With VirtuCache, caching reads and writes to local in-host SSDs, Objectivity was now able to process over 50MBps throughput per host and yet achieve sub 5ms latencies at the VM level for their Jenkins based VMs.

 The time it took for Objectivity’s developers to run their build-test cycles was reduced to a fourth of what it was before.